Expertise

 Bankruptcy Law

-The word “bankruptcy” may generally be defined as the inability of the debtor to pay their debts resulting in the compulsory administration of the person’s estate as ordered by the Court, through the process of the Bankruptcy Notice followed by the Creditors Petition, for the benefit of the debtor’s creditors.
-In October 2017 the Insolvency Act 1967, formerly known as the Bankruptcy Act 1967, and the Insolvency Rules 2017 and the Insolvency (Voluntary Arrangement) Rules 2017 came into effect, by which a new impetus was injected into the bankruptcy climate by highlighting the importance of the rehabilitation of the debtor.
+Bankruptcy may generally be defined as the inability of the debtor to pay their debts resulting in the compulsory administration of the person's estate as ordered by the Court.
+In October 2017 the Insolvency Act 1967 came into effect, injecting new impetus into the bankruptcy climate by highlighting the importance of the rehabilitation of the debtor.

 Criminal Law

-The ambit of Criminal law, which is governed by procedures under the Criminal Procedure Code, covers a wide field of offences which falls mainly under the Penal Code, which forms the principal Act on a variety of criminal offences, drug offences under the Dangerous Drugs Act 1952, money laundering offences under the Anti-Money Laundering Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 and corruption and corruption related offences under the Malaysian Anti-Corruption Commission Act 2009.
+The ambit of Criminal law, governed by the Criminal Procedure Code, covers offences under the Penal Code, drug offences under the Dangerous Drugs Act 1952, money laundering offences under AMLATFPUAA 2001 and corruption offences under the Malaysian Anti-Corruption Commission Act 2009.

 Judicial Review

-Judicial Review plays an important role in the constitutional framework in maintaining a balance between public -decision making and individual rights, and it essentially concerns applications of judicial review of decisions of public bodies which effect the rights of individuals.
+Judicial Review plays an important role in the constitutional framework in maintaining a balance between public decision-making and individual rights.
+It essentially concerns applications of judicial review of decisions of public bodies which affect the rights of individuals.

 Wills and Probate Actions

-The main laws encompassing Wills and Intestacy (without Wills) are the Wills Act 1959, the Probate and Administration Act 1959, the Small Estates Distribution Act 1955, the Distribution Act 1958 and the Civil Law Act 1956 and the Rules of Court 2012.
-The area also comes within the ambit the Trustees Act 1967, the Public Trust Cooperation Act 1995.
+The main laws encompassing Wills and Intestacy are the Wills Act 1959, the Probate and Administration Act 1959, the Small Estates Distribution Act 1955, the Distribution Act 1958 and the Civil Law Act 1956.
+The area also comes within the ambit of the Trustees Act 1967 and the Public Trust Cooperation Act 1995.

 Insolvency